Home

 6 Jacoby Place

-Samual & Elizabeth (Brown) Needham home.
+Samuel & Elizabeth (Brown) Needham home.
 4 generations of the Needham family lived continuously in the neighborhood.

 Other Notable Homes